F. Ray Wilson II Award for Best Thesis

 The purpose of the F. Ray Wilson Award for Best Thesis is to recognize and reward excellence in scholarship.
 The Honors Program strives to inspire students to continue producing excellent work, while at the same time laying a trail for future students to follow as they look back upon previous F. Ray Wilson award winners.
 We believe that rewarding quality work breeds excellence that will benefit the Honors Program and Baylor for many years to come.

 To be considered a finalist for best thesis, a graduate must receive an “Outstanding” designation following his/her thesis defense.
 The thesis director or an Honors Program faculty member must then write a letter/e-mail nominating the thesis.
-Nominations from faculty are due by December 20th of each year.
+Nominations from faculty are due by Friday, January 17.
 The nomination letter/e-mail of support should be sent to Dr. Wesley Null (Wesley_Null@baylor.edu).
 The nominator should:

 The Wilson Thesis Award Committee (WTAC), listed below, will recruit a three-member panel from each of the three divisions (Social Sciences, Physical Sciences, and Humanities) to review the nominated theses and make recommendations to the WTAC.
 A faculty member from the Honors Program will chair each panel.